-6.4 Political Representation
+Political Representation

-An undesirable feature of the randomized districting benchmark is that the districts are unrepresentative of diverse interests in each state.
+An undesirable feature of randomized districting is that the districts are unrepresentative of diverse interests in each state.
 Each district is approximately a microcosm of the state so that conservative and liberal interests are not well represented.
-These simulated districts are also extremely heterogeneous because they are microcosms.
-Recent formal analyses of districting also question the desirability of random or majoritarian districting.
-In a model designed to examine the impact of various gerrymanders on policymaking in a majoritarian legislature, Gilligan and Matsusaka (n.d.) show that random districting only produces the policy desired by the median voter under the knife- edge case of a symmetric distribution of voter preferences.
-Moreover they show that districting systems that maximize homogeneity of districts minimize the distance between the median voter's ideal point and the legislative policy outcome.
-Coate and Knight (2006) develop a model from which they can characterize the "socially optimal" gerrymander.
+These simulated districts are also extremely heterogeneous because they are microcosms.14 Recent analyses of districting also question the desirability of random or majoritarian districting.
+In a model designed to examine the impact of various gerrymanders on policymaking in a majoritarian legislature, Gilligan and Matsusaka (2006) show that random districting only produces the policy desired by the median voter under the knife-edge case of a symmetric distribution of voter preferences.
+Moreover, they show that districting systems that maximize homogeneity of districts minimize the distance between the median voter's ideal point and the legislative policy outcome.
+Coate and Knight (2006) characterize the "socially optimal" gerrymander.
 They show that the optimal gerrymander involves a very responsive seats-votes curve.
 Although our simulations do not produce a seats-votes curve, majoritarian districting systems such as those produced by our random simulations are not very responsive.

 To establish districting benchmarks that avoid these concerns about random districts, we conduct two simulations that produce districts representative of the partisan and ideological diversity in each state.
-The first experiment attempts to replicate each state's distribution of partisanship as measured by $p(z)^{18}$.
+The first experiment attempts to replicate each state's distribution of partisanship as measured by p(z) (simulations based on presidential vote share yield quite similar results).
 First, we use our probit estimates to calculate an estimate of p(z) for each of the county blocks.
-We then rank the county blocks on the basis of these estimates where ties are broken randomly.19 Then we create k districts using the first 1/k percent of the blocks to form the first district, the second 1/k to form the second and so on.
-This procedure creates a distribution of Republican, Democrat, and independent districts that reflects the underlying distribution of partisanship of the county blocks.
+We then rank the county blocks on the basis of these estimates where ties are broken randomly.
+Then we create k districts using the first 1/k percent of the blocks to form the first district, the second 1/k to form the second, and so on.
+This procedure creates a distribution of districts that reflects the underlying distribution of partisanship of the county blocks.